ispras/cotea/docs/cotea_docs.md

 Returns the name of the previous task.

 **get_last_task_result(): []TaskResult**
-Returns a list with TaskResult objects (see below) where each element containes the results of the last task on each of the hosts of the current group.
+Returns a list with [TaskResult](https://github.com/ispras/cotea/blob/main/docs/cotea_docs.md#taskresult) objects where each element containes the results of the last task on each of the hosts of the current group.

 **was_error(): bool**
 Returns *true* if Ansible execution ends with an error.